smitmartijn/networkinsight-cookbook/manuscript/ch-3-application-security-planning.md

 To learn more about VMware NSX and how it helps you to do micro-segmentation, have a look at the free eBooks named [VMware NSX® Micro-segmentation Day 1](https://www.vmware.com/content/dam/digitalmarketing/vmware/en/pdf/products/nsx/vmware-nsx-microsegmentation.pdf) and [VMware NSX® Micro-segmentation Day 2](https://www.vmware.com/content/dam/digitalmarketing/vmware/en/pdf/products/nsx/vmware-micro-segmentation-day-2.pdf).

-{caption: "Micro-Segmention; logical security boundaries between applications."}
+{caption: "Micro-Segmention; logical security boundaries between applications.", width: "70%"}
 ![](images/image8.png)

 ## The Challenge of Micro-Segmentation